ZhangPeidong-Mack/PHBS_MLF_2019/README.md

 Our goal is to predict trends of stocks based on the historical data.
 We will apply classifiers such as SVM, decision tree, logistic regression and random forest to predict the trends of stocks and then compare advantages and disadvantages of each model.
 What's more, we can try to predict the trends of some specific stocks to test if our model is reliable in reality and to refine our model as well.

 ## Data Description
-We use trading data of Shenzhen Stock Exchange and Shanghai Stock Exchange from 2017-01-01 to 2019-12-31.
+We use trading data obtained from JQ-Quant Database from 2017-01-01 to 2019-12-31.
 Features include the opening price, closing price, highest price, lowest price, trading volume and turnover.
 The dataset is too large so we only upload part of it.
 Click [here](https://pan.baidu.com/s/1aaYOzaOtSxtKzsZU-PMNlg) with extraction code "nspy" if you want to see a complete version of our data.

 ## Factor Introduction